matomatical/memograph/README.md

 alias mg="python3 -m mg"
 ```

+The `webisu` subproject also needs to be on the Python path.
+I think the
+above command will do the trick since `import webisu` will look inside the
+repo directory for `webisu` and it should find it there.

+TODO: Clean this up.

 ### Deck format

 You can create your own flashcard decks by creating a directory in the